About the Chapter:

 We would love to have you join us for one or any of our monthly events.
 Contact us to learn more!

 Join our Chapter!
-Become a member of the NCTA, join a Chapter and select Harbor Springs Chapter here: northcountrytrail.org/membership
+Become a donor member of the NCTA then join the Harbor Springs Chapter.

 Maps & Guides: